 Whether and how to discover and (re-)select computing site(s)/Application Server(s) for UE/AF requested service.

-Whether and how to re-use and/or enhance Edge Computing features specified in 5G (i.e., EAS discovery procedure specified in TS 23.548 can be used as starting point ) to enable discovery or (re-)selection of computing site/Application Server providing services to UE/AF.
+Whether and how to re-use and/or enhance Edge Computing features specified in 5G (i.e., EAS discovery procedure specified in TS 23.548 can be used as starting point for discussion) to enable discovery or (re-)selection of computing site/Application Server providing services to UE/AF.

-NOTE 3: Which of above aspects should fall into SA5 and/or SA6 scope will be further identified in study phase, coordination with SA5 and SA6 may be needed.
+NOTE 3: The outcome from SA6 study (if any) can be taken into consideration as an input to this study.
+The application layer architecture for enabling computing service is in the scope of SA6.

+.

 NOTE 4: Potential gaps on 5G Edge Computing design will be identified in study phase.